 NPS is a valuable tool and covers a range of interactions between customers and network operators.
 It includes perceptions of metrics that we want to understand, such as network quality and service performance.
-We also use network and signalling data to try to build an objective picture.
-Can we align offline subjective survey results with online, objective measures to build new KPIs and gain fresh insights?
+We also use network and signaling data to try to build an objective picture.
+Can we align offline subjective survey results with online, objective measures to build new KPIs, gain fresh insights and enhance customer experience?

 NPS IS SUBJECTIVE, VALUABLE AND DELIVERS INSIGHTS – BUT IT DOES HAVE LIMITATIONS

 Net Promoter Score – NPS – is widely used by operators to try to gauge the quality of their networks.
 An NPS score is typically generated when customers complete multi-dimensional questionnaires, which are then evaluated to deliver an appropriate value.
 They are very useful and have long acted as proxies for metrics that are captured from the network.